 Message Delivery Semantics¶

-Now that we understand a little about how producers and consumers work, let’s discuss the semantic guarantees Kafka provides between producer and consumer.
+Now that you understand a little about how producers and consumers work, let’s discuss the semantic guarantees Kafka provides between producer and consumer.
 Clearly there are multiple possible message delivery guarantees that could be provided:

 - At most once—Messages may be lost but are never redelivered.